-Rangelands cover more than half of the Earth’s land surface (Grice 2002).
+Rangelands are thought to cover more than half of the Earth’s land surface (Grice 2002).
 Especially with a view to food and nutrition security in a world with a growing human population, pastoralists are an essential group of food producers because they can use the vast rangelands to produce food in an ecologically sustainable way.

+Some governments are taking steps to protect rangelands and improve the livelihoods of mobile pastoralists.
+For example, Uganda has recognized statutory tenure of common property.
+In Senegal, vast tracts of the Ferlo savannah has been put into a Trust for pastoralists and traditional transhumance routes have been documented and recorded.
+China’s National Grasslands Act allows for communal control of pastureland by villages.

 5. Policy advocacy by pastoralists